lowrycito/handbook/pages/study-manual-general-handbook.md

       * 17.2.
 Home-Centered Gospel Learning and TeachingEffective gospel teaching helps people grow in their testimonies and their faith in Heavenly Father and Jesus Christ.
       * 17.3.
 Leaders’ ResponsibilitiesEffective gospel teaching helps people grow in their testimonies and their faith in Heavenly Father and Jesus Christ.
       * 17.4.
 Teacher Council MeetingsEffective gospel teaching helps people grow in their testimonies and their faith in Heavenly Father and Jesus Christ.
+      * 17.5 Teacher Council Meetings for ParentsEffective gospel teaching helps people grow in their testimonies and their faith in Heavenly Father and Jesus Christ.
     * 18\.
 Performing Priesthood Ordinances and Blessings

       * 18.0.
 IntroductionOrdinances and blessings are sacred acts performed by the authority of the priesthood and in the name of Jesus Christ.
 As priesthood holders perform ordinances and blessings, they follow the Savior’s example of blessing others.